lis526scenariod2017/IL-in-Canada/multimedia.md

 ### Paul Zurkowski

->"Introduction to the Librarians' Information Literacy Annual Conference (LILAC) in 2014 by Zurkowski who introduced the term 'information literacy' in 1974."
+Introduction to the Librarians' Information Literacy Annual Conference (LILAC) in 2014 by Paul Zurkowski who introduced the term 'information literacy' in 1974.
 Zurkowski called for the creation of a major national universial information literacy in the United States by 1984.
-However, this was not realized.
+This was not, however, realized.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8DXnUvseNTs" frameborder="0" allowfullscreen></iframe>